 In addition, changes in or different interpretations of patent laws in the U.S. and foreign countries may permit others to use our discoveries or to develop and commercialize our technology and products without providing any compensation to us or may limit the number of patents or claims we can obtain.
 In particular, there have been proposals to shorten the exclusivity periods available under U.S. patent law that, if adopted, could substantially harm our business.
 The product candidates that we are developing are protected by intellectual property rights, including patents and patent applications.
 If any of our product candidates becomes a marketable product, we will rely on our exclusivity under patents to sell the compound and recoup our investments in the research and development of the compound.
 If the exclusivity period for patents is shortened, then our ability to generate revenues without competition will be reduced and our business could be materially adversely impacted.
-The laws of some countries do not protect intellectual property rights to the same extent as U.S. laws and those countries may lack adequate rules and procedures for defending our intellectual property rights.
+The laws of some countries do not protect intellectual property rights.
 For example, some countries, including many in Europe, do not grant patent claims directed to methods of treating humans and, in these countries, patent protection may not be available at all to protect our product candidates.
-In addition, U.S. patent laws may change which could prevent or limit us from filing patent applications or patent claims to protect our products and/or technologies or limit the exclusivity periods that are available to patent holders.
+In addition, U.S. patent laws may change which could prevent or limit us from filing patent applications or patent claims to protect our product and/or technologies or limit the exclusivity periods that are available to patent holders.
 For example, the America Invents Act (2012) included a number of significant changes to U.S. patent law.
 These included changes to transition from a "first-to-invent" system to a "first-to-file" system and to the way issued patents are challenged.
-These changes may favor larger and more established companies that have more resources to devote to patent applications, our abili
+These changes may favor larger and more established companies that have more resources to devote to patent applications, our ability to obtain patents based on our discoveries and our ability to enforce or defend our issued patents.